 18. Assignment and Nomination.
 Prior to the Closing Date, the Buyer may nominate any affiliate to take title to the Vessels or it may assign this Agreement to any affiliate upon prior written notice to the Seller.
 If the Buyer wishes to nominate a company other than an affiliate to take title to the Vessels or to assign this Agreement to any company other than an affiliate, such nomination or assignment shall only be upon the prior written consent of the Seller, which consent shall not be unreasonably withheld.
 This Agreement shall be binding on and inure to the benefit of all assigns and successors of the Buyer and the Seller.

 19. Related Gas Turbine Purchase/Sale Transaction.
-The parties agree to negotiate in good faith to reach agreement on the terms of the Turbine Purchase Agreement described in the Turbine Term Sheet have agreed in principal on the purchase and sale of two generator turbines.
-It is their goal to complete such transaction within sixty (60) days of the date of this Agreement pursuant to the terms of an Asset Purchase Agreement substantially in the form of Exhibit E attached hereto as Exhibit E, with the goal of executing said agreement by no later than 60 days from the date hereof.
+The parties have agreed in principal on the purchase and sale of two generator turbines.
+It is their goal to complete such transaction within sixty (60) days of the date of this Agreement pursuant to the terms of an Asset Purchase Agreement substantially in the form of Exhibit E attached hereto .

 20. Vessels Transportation Cost Reimbursement.
-The Buyer agrees to defray the costs to be incurred by the Seller in transporting the Vessels to the Delivery Location, by making a fixed payment on the Closing Date of $1,000,000 ([USD 1,000,000] in addition to the Purchase Price).
+The Buyer agrees to defray the costs to be incurred by the Seller in transporting the Vessels to the Delivery Location, by making a fixed payment on the Closing Date of [USD 1,000,000] in addition to the Purchase Price.

 [21.
 Capacity Test and Effect on Closing Date/Purchase Price.
 As soon as possible after completion of the Permanent Mooring Site, Buyer shall cause the Vessels to become interconnected with the appropriate LIPA transmission facilities at the Far Rockaway Plant (the "Facilities Interconnection"), so that a capacity test to determine the Dependable Maximum Net Capability of the Vessels’ generation facilities can be conducted in accordance with the NYISO rules in the manner required by that certain Power Purchase Agreement to be entered into by Buyer with LIPA (the “DMNC Test”).
 If the DMNC Test indicates that the Vessels’ DMNC equals 66 MW or greater, the Purchase Price shall not be adjusted, and the Remaining Purchase Price shall be paid, if not theretofore paid pursuant to Section 1(a)(ii)(y).
 If the DMNC Test indicates that the Vessels’ DMNC is less than 66 MW, the Purchase Price shall be adjusted by deducting therefrom, an amount equal to (a) $215,152 times (b) 66MW less the DMNC Test results (prorating such amount for fractions of 1MW, the “Adjustment Amount”).
 The following steps shall then be taken: (x) if the Remaining Purchase Price has already been paid to Seller, Buyer shall invoice Seller for the Adjustment Amount, (y) if the Remaining Purchase Price has not been paid and the Adjustment Amount is less that the Remaining Purchase Price, Buyer shall only be obligated to deliver Seller an amount equal to the positive difference of such amounts in total satisfaction of its obligation to pay the Purchase Price, and (z) if the Remaining Purchase Price has not been paid and the Adjustment Amount is greater than the Remaining Purchase Price, Buyer shall not be obligated to pay the Remaining Purchase Price and Buyer shall invoice Seller for the positive difference of such amounts.
 Seller shall be obligated to pay any amounts invoiced pursuant to the preceding sentence within five (5) days of its receipt of Buyer’s invoice.]